History of Eglin Air Force Base: Early Cold War

-An XIM-99 Bomarc missile, 54-3079, was displayed at an open house at Eglin in 1958 along with a TM-61 Matador and an SM-62 Snark.
-Also on show was a GAM-63 Rascal, mounted on a DB-47 Stratojet launch aircraft.

 Unreported at the time, the military planned a live nuclear test in the Gulf of Mexico in mid-1958 involving Nike Hercules and Genie missiles.
 "The Pentagon scheduled a Nike-Hercules operational exercise and a second full-fledged Genie test to take place over the Gulf of Mexico in 1958.
 However, President Eisenhower halted the operation a week before it occurred following two Oval Office meetings with senior military and civilian officials.
 From the outset, the AEC opposed the operation.
 AEC Chairman Lewis Strauss 'questioned the possible adverse public reaction'" if the operation went ahead.
 Nonetheless, the Army prepared to have a Nike-Hercules battery at Eglin Air Force Base's Santa Rosa Island launch two missiles over the Gulf, each with different version of the W-31 nuclear charge, at a formation of three obsolete Air Force F-80 fighters converted into drones.
 In the same exercise, the Air Force intended to have interceptors fire Genies at other unmanned aircraft.
 Both the Army and Air Force were to make use of airspace '25 nmi horizontal distance from the nearest populated area' which had been a military training area for years and was routinely used to test Air Force weapons (albeit never nuclear arms).
 On June 27, 1958, Lewis Strauss, Secretary of State John Foster Dulles and others discussed the Eglin operation with President Eisenhower.
 Strauss emphasized his belief that what he considered unnecessary tests of production nuclear arms might imperil future test activities he thought which were central to the AEC's mission.
 Dulles and his deputy, Christian Herter, expressed concern that neighboring nations might react poorly to the operation.
 Eisenhower decided that if the governments of Cuba or Mexico objected, 'the matter would have to be reconsidered.'
 A month later, as test preparations proceeded, another White House meeting was convened.
 Dulles reported to Eisenhower that 'consultations' with Cuba and Mexico led him 'to recommend strongly' that the nuclear operation be moved to the Pacific.
 The president then 'approved transfer or cancellation' of the operation but requested 'some study of some combination of activities to accomplish the same objectives.'
 While the military moved to continue the operation in Florida with conventional rounds, Public Health Service officials contacted their state-level counterparts, informed them of the nuclear test halt, expressed appreciation for 'complete cooperation,' and asked them to 'forget our activities in the area.'
 The request was heeded.
 There is no evidence that the 1958 test arrangements became known at the time."

 The eleventh YB-58A-1-CF Hustler, 55-670, c/n 11, first flown on 26 June 1958, was placed in the climatic test chamber at Eglin AFB on 7 August 1958 and removed in September 1958.